Building Redox

 make qemu

-Note that if you built the system using build.sh
+📝 Note: if you are building the system using

-to change the CPU architecture or filesystem contents, you should also use it to run the virtual machine.
+to change the CPU architecture or filesystem contents, you can also provide theqemu

-(if it does not exist) and run it in the QEMU emulator.
+(if it doesn't already exist) and run it in the QEMU emulator.

 The emulator will display the Redox GUI (Orbital).
 See Using the emulation for general instructions and Trying out Redox for things to try.